Drooling in Rabbits

 - Often, the drooling itself isn’t obvious - keep a look out for wet fur and hair loss around their mouth and chin.

-- Contact your vet for an appointment if you notice your rabbit drooling.
+- Contact your vet if you notice your rabbit drooling.

 - Make an emergency appointment if your rabbit appears unwell, or has stopped eating and/or pooing.